Welcome to babka heaven. This pumpkin babka is moist and mellow and filled with a jammy gingersnap filling making this an excellent Fall Babka.

 For the Dough

-- In the bowl of your stand mixer fitted with the dough hook, combine all the sponge, sugar, salt, pumpkin puree and eggs.
+- In the bowl of your stand mixer fitted with the dough hook, combine warm milk, maple syrup, salt, pumpkin puree, brown sugar, egg, pumpkin spice, and melted butter.
 Mix until fairly uniform.

 - Oil up your hands and quickly shape the dough into a round.
 Place it back in the mixing bowl, smooth side up, and spray it with some neutral oil spray.

-- Cover the bowl and let sit at room temperature until doubled in size, about 1-2 hours, depending on the temperature of your kitchen.
+- Cover the bowl, and let sit in a cozy place until doubled in size, about 1 1/2 hours.

 To Shape and Fill

-- Press out all the gases, spray the top with some more pan spray, and then roll it out into a large rectangle about 20" on the long side and maybe 16" or so inches on the short side.
-Try and keep it as rectangular as you can (I love a tapered pin for this–it gives you a lot of control).
+- Press out all the gases, spray the top with a little oil or pan spray, and then roll it out into a large rectangle about 16" on the long side and maybe 12" or so inches on the short side.
+Try to keep it as rectangular as you can (I love a tapered pin for this–it gives you a lot of control).
+NOTE: If shaping in the classic way, roll to an 18" or even 20" rectangle.

 - Spread the filling evenly all over the dough–it will be a thin layer.
 Spread to within 1/2" of three sides and leave 1 1/2" plain on one long side.